marionlamoureux/iceberg_lab/README.md

 ;
 ```

-Here demontration partition evolution, inserting like that will demonstrate partition evolution
+**Partition evolution**: the insert queries below are designed to demonstrate partition evolution
 and snapshot feature for time travel

 ```SQL